bogdanrbucur/task-tracker/README.md

 - 1.7.7 - Locked Axios version to 1.14.0 and 0.30.3 to avoid the vulnerabilities in 1.14.1 and 0.30.4
 - 1.7.8 - Update NextJS to 16.2.4 and other dependencies, and include the dash as an accepted special character for passwords
 - 1.8.0 - Added a note in the comments section about using the @ symbol to mention users
+- 1.8.1 - Included date in emails idempotency key to allow sending the same email on different days, for example, daily reminders